workofart/abstractive-text-summary/README.md

 We analyzed it's performance and pitfalls and implemented the transformer architecture with multi-headed (self) attention mechanism.

+We achieved a ROUGE-1 score of 0.35 on the validation set and 0.37 on the training set.

 ## Code

 The baseline model can be found in `Project_Baseline.ipynb`.

 The improved model can be found in `Project_Improved.ipynb`.

 ## Report